gdestuynder/sudoro/README.md

 - Can I put this on a guest shell ssh-accessible to the internet and nothing bad will happen?
 Absolu..err.
 That seems like a terrible idea, but I'd like to see how many stupid things I forgot that would let you in, so please go ahead, let me know how that goes! ;-)

+- Did :atoll give you this idea?
+Yes!